ttotenberg-ld/react_qr_app/README.md

 1. Clone the new repository to your local machine, cloud editor, or whatever
 1. Run `npm install` in your local root directory of the project
     1. NOTE: Due to an [outstanding issue with Webpack and version 17+ of Node](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported), you must use Node version 16.X or below.
+    1. NOTE: If you receive dependency errors, you can add the `--legacy-peer-deps` flag
 1. In your GitHub repository, go to Settings > Pages and create a GitHub Page.
 Copy the URL of your GitHub Page, for use in the next section.

 ### Modifying variables for your own usage